Global stocks mostly end down ahead of Fed; oil falls

 Other asset classes were also volatile.
 U.S. crude oil traded up as much as 0.7 percent but finished lower, its eighth decline in the past nine sessions, while Brent crude closed up for the first time in four days.

 The U.S. dollar index turned flat, after earlier weakness.
-The euro EUR=, which recently hit a 12-year low, rose against the dollar for a second straight session as soft U.S. data cooled the dollar's recent rally.
+The euro, which recently hit a 12-year low, rose against the dollar for a second straight session as soft U.S. data cooled the dollar's recent rally.

 Investors are awaiting the Fed's policy statement on Wednesday afternoon after the close of its meeting.